frasertweedale/notes-redhat/design/freeipa-dogtag-gssapi.rst

 Feature Management
 ==================

-As discussed below, a domain level bump is required to switch from using the RA Agent certificate to using GSS-API and proxy tickets.
+As discussed below, a domain level bump may be required to switch from using the RA Agent certificate to using GSS-API and proxy tickets.

 No other administrator intervention is expected, and there are no user-visible changes associated with this effort.